-“The View” recently brought aboard the third least-beloved daytime personality — but it also has the third most-liked
+“The View” recently brought aboard the second least-beloved (tied) daytime personality — but the show also has the third most-liked

 Everybody wants to dance with Ellen.
 So says her Q Score, at least.